Visual capture: Origin of research

 This phenomenon was first demonstrated by Frenchman J. Tastevin in 1937, after studying the tactile Aristotle illusion in 1937.
-This illusion produces the sensation of touching two objects by crossing one’s fingers and then holding a spherical object between them.
+This illusion produces the sensation of touching two objects by crossing one's fingers and then holding a spherical object between them.
 Visual capture was used to explain how vision could overcome this effect and determine what is actually going on.

 Attention was again tied to visual cues during an experiment conducted by Michael Posner in 1980.
-By determining which direction a stimulus will appear with an arrow, response time will increase if the correct direction is attended to.
-This ability to attend to a specific direction allows the visual system to prove its strength and allow for a faster reaction time.
-Because of the evidence that vision has on reaction time, it is clear that vision is capable of manipulating the perception an individual has on an environment, and results in what Tastevin considered visual capture.
-The inclusion of vision in determining where a stimulus will appear increases the efficacy at which a participate will react, proving that vision has a neurological effect on the attentional process.
-Although a task may be controlled in selecting a box, when vision is skewed to a certain direction by attention, the task becomes easier, and resolves the ambiguity of the scenario.
+By indicating visually in which direction a stimulus will appear, response time will improve (decrease) if the correct direction is attended to.
+(Conversely, if the indicator is misleading, response time increases.)
+This ability to attend to a specific direction allows for a faster reaction time, despite the participant not physically shifting their visual focus during the pre-stimulus indicator.

+The evidence that vision has an impact on reaction time demonstrates that vision has a neurological effect on the attentional process.
+Thus, it is clear that vision is capable of manipulating the perception an individual has of an environment —— this perceptual manipulation is what Tastevin considered visual capture.